BelenJM/Genomics-Course-DTU/README.md

-# Genomics-Course-DTU
+# Genomic Methods in Breeding and Management of Aquatic Living Resources at DTU Aqua
-Repository for the Genomic Methods in Breeding and Management of Aquatic Living Resources at DTU
+Repository for the Master course at DTU, where the exercises will be published.